EclecticKlos/projectAngularClone/notes/toResearch.md

     $$everyScope function (in $$digestOnce) = depth-first traversal of tree -- explain!
       - Why is broadcasting more expensive than emitting?
         - Two reasons (one hint: stopping)
+    For security, why limited to executing in the context of a scope rather than a global object (like window)?
+159

 GENERAL
   Lexical scoping
   Memoization

+  NOT COVERED/IMPLEMENTED:
+  - Very clear error messages: bookkeeping done by angular includes tracking locations of characters and tokens in input strings.
+  - In the presence of an HTML Content Security Policy, Angular switches to interpreted mode.
+This will only have a compiled mode and thus would not work with a CSP.